-This has lots of small rooms indoors and a large covered outdoors.
+A little further out of town, this cafe has lots of small rooms indoors and a large covered outdoors section.

 Pros: Parking is easy.
 It’s a decent size with slides, trampolines, toy cars and a ball pond meaning that even on a busy weekend it’s still doable.
 The selection of dress up costumes is ‘amazing’ (according to my four year old).

 Cons: There is very little seating area for adults and while cameras are provided, you’ll no doubt end up running from room to room.
 Food and hot drinks are not allowed in the outdoor section, and with just two small tables in the cafe area, we didn’t even attempt to eat here.
 Also, there’s a wooden slide in the outdoor area which is more of a vertical drop and every kid under five I saw use it without their parents ended up injured.